The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Introduction

 has a \revonealso{stable} $T$-periodic limit cycle if it admits a periodic solution $\revone{\bm{\gamma}}$ with minimal period

 and an open neighborhood of $\revone{\bm{\gamma}}$ (the basin of attraction, B.A.) within which all initial conditions give solutions converging, as $t \rightarrow \infty$, to the set

 In many situations the multidimensional dynamics of a stable limit cycle oscillator can be accurately captured in a one dimensional phase model, representing the fraction of progress around the limit cycle.
 The effect of weak inputs on the oscillator can be represented in terms of their effect on the timing of the limit cycle alone, the linear approximation to which is the \emph{infinitesimal phase response curve} (iPRC).
 The iPRC has become a fundamental tool for understanding entrainment and synchronization phenomena in weakly driven and weakly coupled oscillator systems, respectively \cite{ErmentroutTerman2010book,SchwemmerLewis2012PRCchapter}.
-The iPRC gives the relative shift in timing per unit stimulus, as a function of the phase at which the stimulus occurs, in the limit of small stimulus size (Figure \ref{fig:glass_pert}; \bl{Appendix \ref{iprc_derivation-appendix}}). \revonealso{The iPRC $\bm{z}(t)$ is a vector quantity; it is equivalent to the gradient of the asymptotic phase function $\theta:\text{B.A.}\to[0,1)$ that maps each point in the basin of attraction to a point on the circle labeling the limit cycle trajectory to which it converges as $t\to\infty$.
-A displacement from the limit cycle by amount $\Delta\bm{y}$ at time $t\in[0,T)$ causes a shift in timing equal to $T\Delta\bm{y}\cdot \bm{z}(t) + o(|\Delta\bm{y}|)$, in the limit as $|\Delta\bm{y}|\to 0$.}
+The iPRC gives the relative shift in timing per unit stimulus, as a function of the phase at which the stimulus occurs, in the limit of small stimulus size (Figure \ref{fig:1d_example}\yp{B}; \cite{ErmentroutTerman2010book}). \revonealso{The iPRC $\bm{z}(t)$ is a vector quantity; it is equivalent to the gradient of the asymptotic phase function $\theta:\text{B.A.}\to[0,1)$. \yp{The phase function $\theta$ maps each point in the basin of attraction to a point on the circle labeling the limit cycle trajectory to which it converges as $t\to\infty$.
+In particular, the labeling is simply chosen to be $\theta = t/T \mod T$.} A displacement from the limit cycle by amount $\Delta\bm{y}$ at time $t\in[0,T)$ causes a shift in timing equal to $T\Delta\bm{y}\cdot \bm{z}(t) + o(|\Delta\bm{y}|)$, in the limit as $|\Delta\bm{y}|\to 0$.}

 The iPRC is known in closed form in a handful of special cases: near a supercritical Andronov-Hopf bifurcation \cite{Izhikevich2007}, near a saddle-node-on-invariant-circle (SNIC) bifurcation \cite{BrownMoehlisHolmes2004NeComp}, and for certain piecewise linear oscillator models \cite{Coombes:2008:SIADS,CoombesThulWedgwood2012PhysD,ShawParkChielThomas2012SIADS}.
 The form of the iPRC near a homoclinic bifurcation is not known in general, cf.~\cite{BrownMoehlisHolmes2004NeComp,LinWedgwoodCoombesYoung2012JMathBiol,ShawParkChielThomas2012SIADS}.